 To do this, investors gather valuable intel about competitors and gauge the perception the business world has of the company.
-While Google and other search alternatives might be able to help out with some aspects of this, they can’t find all the information that an intelligent research engine, such as AlphaSense, can provide.
+While other search alternatives might be able to help out with some aspects of this, they can’t find all the information that an intelligent research engine can provide.
 AlphaSense enables investors to efficiently sift through thousands of companies’ filings, presentations and transcripts in a matter of seconds.

-AlphaSense allows users to easily search beyond their investment universe by using the reverse search technique to look at what others are saying about a company, the relevant macro trends and to understand how other companies use the same accounting method.
-This can lead to new opportunities and efficient comparative analysis, but most importantly it eliminates uncertainty from the research process.
+AlphaSense allows users to easily search beyond their investment universe.
+Using the reverse search technique to look at what others are saying about a company, the relevant macro trends, and how other companies use similar methods can lead to new opportunities and efficient comparative analysis.
+But most importantly, it eliminates uncertainty from the research process.

 The following searches have become permanent steps in my research process:

-This will show us all of the mentions of the company’s name in other companies’ filings, press releases, transcripts, as well as news articles and industry journals.
+This will show us all company mentions in other companies’ filings, press releases, transcripts, news articles and industry journals.

-Apart from searching for the company’s name, I also search for the names of the board directors and their top management, which can sometimes lead to revealing their past performance or experience that would be otherwise buried.
+Apart from searching for company name, you can also search for the names of the board directors and their top management, which can sometimes lead to revealing their past performance or experience that would be otherwise buried.

 Another way to learn about a company’s competitive landscape is by searching relevant industry keywords.
 Many times industries and individual firms use words that are relevant only for them and searching for these specific keywords can show what the investment universe and other companies are saying about it.

 But, what happens when you run a keyword search on a larger industry with many key terms used in disparate ways?
 AlphaSense can aid those searches, too, by using a proprietary feature called Smart Synonyms.
 Smart Synonyms automatically expands user’s keyword searches to include related industry terms.
 This allows users to search on a basic term and receive results with related synonyms.